AriFordsham/GHCWiki/darcs-evaluation.md

 The same is available for Git.
 The command is called `git commit --amend`.
 You usually checkout the commit you want to edit into a branch, do the changes, then rebase the remaining patches on top of this.
 Example coming soon...

 I can't find a way to do this directly with Mercurial.
-You can of course do `hg rollback` and then add a new commit, however.
+You can of course do `hg rollback` and then add a new commit.
+The Mercurial Queues extension is also able to do this (hg qrefresh) but it is rather complicated to use.

 ### Darcs vs Mercurial Overview